 The school does have a program whereby exceptionally well-qualified students can receive a decision on their applications by September 15 in the year prior to matriculation.
 Applications from individuals requesting Early Decision must be completed by August 1, and interviews will be set up shortly thereafter.
-A person who applies for Early Decision commits to apply only to Texas Tech School of Medicine prior to September 15 and commits to matriculate at Tech if the position is offered.
+A person who applies for Early Decision commits to apply only to TTUHSC School of Medicine prior to September 15 and commits to matriculate at TTUHSC School of Medicine if the position is offered.
 Applicants will be notified of the Committee's decision on or before September 15.
-If an individual is not accepted under the Early Decision Program plan, that applicant will still be considered in the regular applicant pool at Texas Tech and may also then apply to any other medical schools.
-Early Decision applicants to TTUHSC SOM must have taken the MCAT and must be a Texas resident.
-Early Decision applicants to TTUHSC SOM must have received a score of 30 or greater on the old MCAT and must be Texas residents.
+If an individual is not accepted under the Early Decision Program plan, that applicant will still be considered in the regular applicant pool and may also then apply to any other medical schools.
+Early Decision applicants to TTUHSC

+School of Medicine must have taken the MCAT and must be a Texas resident.
+Early Decision applicants to TTUHSC School of Medicine must have received a score of 30 or greater on the old MCAT and must be Texas residents.
 Applicants with an MCAT2015 score will be given preference based on the competitiveness of their score.